Infinem/Face-Recognition/README.md

 3)	Whether a person on the photo smiles or not

-**NOTE:** The new feature is added, you can deploy it on the server by docker file provided.
+**NOTE:** The new feature is added, you can deploy it on the server by provided docker file.